Gurston Down Speed Hillclimb is located in glorious downland near Salisbury, Wiltshire, in Southern England.

 PLEASE NOTE: Dogs are NOT permitted on site.

-We have been able to maintain this continuity down the years is due to the wholehearted support and co-operation of the Gurston Down farm owners, the J Hitchings Partnership, to whom we are deeply indebted.
+We would not have been able maintain this continuity down the years without the wholehearted support and co-operation of the Gurston Down farm owners, the J Hitchings Partnership, to whom we are deeply indebted.

 Timing is done to the nearest one-hundredth of a second, a tiny amount, but one which can decide a class win – or indeed the championship!

 Entry costs are: Event Days, £10 per adult, under 14s free, parking and paddock entry free.
-(Event days are 27th August and 10th September) and £6 per adult, under 14s free, parka and paddock entry free (Practice days 26th August).
-Cash on the gate.
+See the Event Calender for full details.
+Test Day and our two practice days are £6 per adult, under 14s free, parka and paddock entry free.
+At present we can only accept cash on the gate.